 \section{Some preliminaries on triangulated categories and motives}

-\S\ref{dtst} we recall the notion of a $t$-structure (and introduce some notation for it), recall the notion of an idempotent completion of an additive category; we also recall that any small abelian category could be faithfully embedded into $\ab$ (a well-known result by Mitchell).
+\S\ref{dtst} we recall the notion of $t$-structure (and introduce some notation for it), recall the notion of the idempotent completion of an additive category; we also recall that any small abelian category could be faithfully embedded into $\ab$ (a well-known result by Mitchell).

 In \S\ref{sextkrau} we describe (following H. Krause) a natural method for extending cohomological functors from a full triangulated $\cu'\subset\cu$ to $\cu$.